tomasvold/Excel-To-PAXml-Converter/README.md

 # Excel to PAXml Converter
 This simple application is created using python and tkinter for the UI.
-The purpose of the application is to import and convert Excel files to PAXml 2.0 schema file format which can be used to import schedule information to Swedish payroll systems such as Fortnox, Crona and Kontek
+The purpose of the application is to import and convert Excel files to PAXml 2.0 personschema file format which can be used to import schedule information to Swedish payroll systems such as Fortnox, Crona and Kontek
 Read more about PAXml 2.0 format here: https://paxml.se/

 # Installation